canalplus/rx-player/src/core/adaptive/README.md

 [2] The BOLA estimation is computed each time a segment is appended (thus buffer gap is updated).

-The RxPlayer has a mecanism that allows to replace low-quality buffered segments by higher quality ones if the current conditions improve.
+The RxPlayer has a mechanism that allows it to replace low-quality buffered segments by higher quality ones if the current conditions improve.
 That leads to the buffer gap not increasing when a chunk is added.
 That could mislead BOLA, and cause oscillations between chosen qualities.